Prism sight: Diopter

 Prism sights usually have eyepieces with adjustable diopters so that the image can be adjusted for nearsightedness or farsightedness.

 Parallax

-Prism sights have a somewhat larger parallax error than red dot sights.
-Usually, they do not have an adjustable parallax like some telescopic sights.

-Eye relief

-Another disadvantage is eye distance.
-Like telescopic sights, the eye must be within a certain distance from the scope.
+Prism sights typically do not have adjustable parallax mechanisms built-in like conventional telescopic sights, as most infantry doctrines only necessitate a hit somewhere in the "vital zone" on a target's torso and thus do not demand extreme accuracy, which would otherwise warrant parallax compensation.